 LLNL conducts additional surface water surveillance monitoring in support of DOE Order 458.1.
-Surface and drinking water near the Livermore Site and in the Livermore Valley were sampled at the locations shown in Figure 5-7 in 2020.
+Surface and drinking water near the Livermore Site and in the Livermore Valley were sampled at the locations shown in Figure 5-7 in 2022.
 Off-site sampling locations DEL, ALAG, SHAD, and ZON7 are surface water bodies; of these, DEL and ZON7 are also drinking water sources.
-The Springtown pond (DUCK) is an artificial duck pond that was removed by the City of Livermore in 2018 and therefore the location was removed from the surface water sampling plan.
+The Springtown Pond (DUCK) is an artificial duck pond that was removed by the City of Livermore in 2018 and therefore the location was removed from the surface water sampling plan.
 GAS and TAP are drinking water outlets; radioactivity data from these two sources are used to calculate drinking water statistics (see Table 5-4).

 Samples are analyzed according to standardized procedures summarized in Brunckhorst (2019).
-In 2020, LLNL sampled GAS and TAP semiannually, and ALAG and ZON7 annually.
-DEL and SHAD were not sampled in 2020 due to COVID-19 restrictions.
+In 2022, LLNL sampled GAS and TAP semiannually and ALAG, DEL, SHAD, and ZON7 annually.
 All locations were sampled for tritium, gross alpha, and gross beta.
 All analytical results are provided in Appendix A, Section A.7.

-The median activity for tritium in all water location samples was estimated to be below the analytical laboratory's minimum detectable activities, or minimum quantifiable activities.
-The maximum tritium activity detected in any sample collected in 2020 was 1.34 Bq/L (36.2 pCi/L), which is less than 1% of the drinking water MCL.
-Median activities for gross alpha and gross beta radiation in all water samples were less than 5% of their respective MCLs.
-Historically, concentrations of gross alpha and gross beta radiation in drinking water sources have fluctuated around the Laboratory's minimum detectable activities.
-At these very low levels, the counting error associated with the measurements is nearly equal to, or in many cases greater than, the calculated values so that no trends are apparent in the data.
-The maximum activities detected for gross alpha and gross beta occurred in samples collected at ZON7 (gross alpha at 0.0836 Bq/L [2.26 pCi/L]) and ALAG (gross beta at 0.1940 Bq/L [5.24 pCi/L]).
-These maximum values were less than 16% and 11% of their respective gross alpha and gross beta drinking water MCLs (see Table 5-4).
+The median tritium concentration in all water location samples was estimated to be below the analytical laboratory's minimum detectable activities, or minimum quantifiable activities.
+The maximum tritium concentration detected in any sample collected in 2022 was 0.39 Bq/L (10.5 pCi/L), which is less than 1% of the drinking water MCL.
+All gross alpha results were less than the drinking water MCL.
+Historically, concentrations of gross alpha and gross beta radiation in drinking water sources have fluctuated around the analytical laboratory's minimum detectable activities.
+At such low levels, the counting error associated with the measurement is nearly equal to, or in many cases greater than, the calculated values so that no trends are apparent in the data.
+The maximum activities detected for gross alpha and gross beta occurred in samples collected at GAS (gross alpha at 0.0892 Bq/L [2.41 pCi/L] and gross beta at 0.1420 Bq/L [3.84 pCi/L]).
+These maximum values were less than 17% and 8% of their respective gross alpha and gross beta drinking water MCLs (see Table 5-4).

 Table 5-4.
-Radioactivity in surface and drinking waters in the Livermore Valley, 2020.
+Radioactivity in Surface and Drinking Waters in the Livermore Valley, 2022

-Location Metric Tritium (Bq/L) (a) Gross alpha (Bq/L) (a) Gross beta (Bq/L) (a)
+Location Metric Tritium (Bq/L) ^(a) Gross alpha (Bq/L) ^(a) Gross beta (Bq/L) ^(a)

-All locations Median 0.52 0.0266 0.0892
+All locations Median -1.295 0.0362 0.093

-Minimum 0.08 -0.0444 0.0248
+Minimum -2.82 -0.0253 0.0031

-Maximum 1.34 0.0836 0.1940
+Maximum 0.39 0.0892 0.142

-Interquartile range 0.28 0.0599 0.0548
+Interquartile range 0.73 0.0385 0.0790

-Drinking water outlet locations Median 0.60 -0.0020 0.0561
+Drinking water outlet locations Median -0.835 0.0183 0.0814

-Minimum 0.49 -0.0444 0.0248
+Minimum -1.74 -0.0253 0.0031

-Maximum 1.34 0.0507 0.0973
+Maximum 0.39 0.0892 0.142

 Drinking water MCL 740 0.555 1.85